akurani/recvneo/readme.md

 ## Introduction

-recvneo is a script which receives text transmitted from an AlphaSmart Neo's SEND button and saves it to a UTF-8 text file.
+recvneo is a script which receives text transmitted from an AlphaSmart Neo via the SEND button and saves it to a UTF-8 text file.

-The SEND button works by transmitting the text from the AlphaSmart to the computer through the USB cable to STDIN.
+The SEND button transmits text from the AlphaSmart to STDIN.
 I.e, the AlphaSmart "types" out the file's text to the computer.

-Normally, you'll use the SEND button with a text editor or word processor.
+Normally, you'd use the SEND button with a text editor or word processor.
 This script is a fire-and-forget alternative.

 Learn more about the AlphaSmart Neo: